servicemeshinterface/smi-spec/traffic-access-control.md

   such as a deployment instead of selecting across pods.

 * As this access control is on the destination (server) side, implicitly

+* Currently the specification does not have provision for the definition of higher level elements such as a service.
+It is probable that this specification will change once these elements are defined.

 ## Out of scope